Mortreddd/WeatherApp/README.md

 - **Current Weather Display:** Shows the current weather details for Philippines only, but features will be add soon
 - **7-Day Forecast:** Provides a 7-day weather forecast with details like minimum and maximum temperatures.
-- **Location Search:** Allows users to input a location to retrieve weather information.

 ## Technologies Used